Scoping

 In the scoping phase, you should aim to communicate regularly and repeatedly with the NPO to make sure that we a) really want to do a project with them and b) can define a project which will work for both the NPO and the CorrelAid team.
 Usually, 2-4 iterations over 1-4 weeks are necessary to define a project so that we can send it out via our newsletter.

 In principle, you are free in how you communicate with the NPO: email, phone, video call or in-person are all valid choices.
 However, aim for at least one personal conversation (i.e. not email).
-Ideally, you have a mix of personal formats with follow-up emails with a short protocol summarizing what you discussed on the phone, in the video call or in-person.
-This way you can make sure that you and the organization had the same take-aways from the call and that you have a written, agreed-upon record to come back to.
+It's a good idea to start sharing notes from the scoping process early with the NPO so that you can have a shared record of what your plans and ideas are.

 There are several things you need to discuss with the NPO over the course of the scoping phase: